rayzurbock/smartalarm/README.md

 ### Revision History

+**Version 2.2.0.
+Released 2014-11-05**
+* Exit delay is back.
+Note that the exit delay applies only to the Entrance zones and only when arming in Away mode.
+* Added voice notifications for the state changes (armed/disarmed).
+* If the notification phrase is not entered then a default phrase will be used.
+* Moved voice configuration to "Notification Options" page

 **Version 2.1.0.
 Released 2014-11-04**
 * Added voice notifications using devices with 'Speech Synthesis' capability.
 Currently, implemented only in the